ben-razor/caspookem/README.md

 Caspookem is built on Casper Blockchain.
 Caspookie NFTs can be minted and high scores can be saved on chain.

-This is currently only available on localhost as live deployment requires Casper Wallet whitelisting.
+This feature is currently only available on localhost as live deployment requires Casper Wallet whitelisting.

+Connection to blockchain nodes required a proxy server to be deployed to work around CORS restrictions.
+There was no indication of which network nodes are reliable so it points at a randomly chosen node.
+This is extremely error prone.
+It would be beneficial if Casper could provide some reliable nodes with CORS disabled to use for testnet development.